EpicOrange/riichi_advanced/README.md

   + Fixed flower yaku emitting errors in MCR
   + Fixed fully concealed calls from being "visible" to the tile counter
   + Fixed fully concealed calls from printing its contents to the message log
-  + Fixed sanma going into West round when it shouldn't
+  + Fixed sanma going into West round when it shoyperuldn't
   + Fixed some log crashes (log replays are still very unstable)
   + Fixed lots of miscellaneous crashes
   + Fixed kazoe yakuman mod upgrading everyone's limit hand by one tier